-F1 Austrian GP: 5 races to remember including the 'Day of SHAME' in the sport.
+F1 Austrian GP: 5 races to remember including the 'Day of SHAME' in the sport

 The second Grand Prix of Formula One's first ever Triple Header as championship battle intensifies at the Red Bull Ring, Austria.
-Statistically speaking, a victory in the Austrian GP is very important for Sebastian Vettel as Lewis Hamilton opened the gap last weekend by 14 points.
+Statistically speaking, a victory in the Austrian GP is very important for Sebastian Vettel as Lewis Hamilton opened up the gap last weekend by 14 points.

-This is a high-speed track in which drivers are exposed to high G-force as there are just 9 high-speed corners and takes a little more than a minute to complete the lap.
-The Circuit is also the Home Track for Red Bull Racing.
+This is a high-speed track in which drivers are exposed to high G-force as there are just 9 high-speed corners, and it takes a little more than a minute to complete the lap.
+The circuit is also the Home Track for Red Bull Racing.

 So here are 5 Austrian races world can never forget about -